- Before designing a house or residential addition, you will need to consult the Zoning Staff at Planning.ZoningInfo@santacruzcounty.us.

-Give the Counter person your Assessor's Parcel Number (APN) or street address.
+- Give the Zoning person your Assessor's Parcel Number (APN) or street address.
 They will tell you what regulations and policies apply to your parcel, whether it is in the "urban" or "rural" area, and what zoning and development fees will be required.

-The Zoning Counter may find that you need to obtain a development permit or technical review in addition to a building permit, and will tell you how to apply for it.
+- Zoning staff may find that you need to obtain a development permit or technical review in addition to a building permit, and will tell you how to apply for it.
 For most permits, it is required that you wait to apply for a building permit until after you find out what conditions of approval will be placed on your development permit.

-Ask the Zoning Counter staff person whether you need to consult Public Works, (Room 410, (831) 454-2160), about your driveway, sewer connection, drainage district, or road design engineering fees.
+- Ask the Zoning staff person whether you need to consult Public Works, (Room 410, (831) 454-2160), about your driveway, sewer connection, drainage district, or road design engineering fees.

 "Residential Districts and Uses, also click here for Site Development Standards"